alovajs/alovajs.github.io/docs/api/04-cache.md

 - **Parameters**

 1. `matcher`: The value is method instance, method name string, method name regular expression.
-It can also be set to [method instance matcher] (/tutorial/advanced/method-matcher), which will match all matching The method instance of the condition sets the cached data.
+It can also be set to [method instance matcher](/tutorial/advanced/method-matcher), which will match all matching The method instance of the condition sets the cached data.
 2. `dataOrUpdater`: Cache data or update function.
 If it is a function, it needs to return new cached data.
 If it returns `undefined` or does not return, the update will be cancelled.

 - **return**